yewin-mm/spring-boot-docker-sample/README.md

     docker ps -a

 * If your application is not running well when application started up, you can check logs by removing `-d` to appear log in CMD or Terminal like below. <br>
- run without detached mode `docker run -p 8080:8080 spring-boot-docker-demo` <br>
+ run without detached mode `docker run -p 8080:8080 spring-boot-docker-sample` <br>
  you can stop (terminate) application by pressing Ctrl+C when you run application without detached mode. <br>

 * If you run application with detached mode and if you want to stop application, you can stop container.